haltcase/glob/readme.md

 creating patterns, testing file paths, and walking through directories to find matching files or directories.

+If you're unfamiliar with globs, they essentially let you use a simple language to describe what filenames you're looking for with wildcards, placeholders, and other pretty intuitive features.

 You can find the full [documentation here](https://citycide.github.io/glob).

+## features

+* full glob support across platforms
+* all glob syntax: `*` and `?` wildcards plus ranges, groups, & pattern matching
+* efficient file system walking without unnecessary traversals
+* configurable iteration behavior with sane defaults
+* user defined filters for matching and directory traversal

 ## installation & usage